hyperledger/caliper/docs/vNext/Ethereum_Configuration.md

 ```

 ### Contracts to Deploy
 Contracts to be deployed by Caliper require the specification of a [contract definition file](#contract-definition-file) for each.
-In the contract configuration you shall include a `path` field pointing to each contract definition file.
+In the contract configuration you must include a `path` field pointing to each contract definition file.
 It's in this new file that you will define the contract's ABI and bytecode, as well as the gas required to deploy it.

 ```json
 "contracts": {